 What is a home loan comparison rate?

-A home loan comparison rate is a percentage rate which represents the total cost of the loan per year.
-The comparison rate typically includes the interest rate, required repayments per month as well as most upfront and ongoing fees and charges.
+A home loan comparison rate is a percentage rate that represents a closer estimate of the total cost of the loan per year.
+The comparison rate typically includes the interest rate, required repayments per month, as well as most upfront and ongoing fees and charges.
 It helps customers identify the true cost of the loan.

-Sometimes referred to as the average annual percentage rate (AAPR), it also takes into account loans with a lower introductory rate that reverts to a different interest rate after a set period of time.
-Under the Uniform Consumer Credit Code (UCCC), the comparison rate calculation includes the following:
+Sometimes referred to as the average annual percentage rate (AAPR), it also takes into account loans with a lower introductory rate that revert to a different interest rate after a set period of time.
+Under the National Consumer Credit Protection Regulations (NCCPR), the comparison rate calculation includes the following:

 - Loan amount of $150,000